 We are Holistic Practitioners.
 We use diverse pasture crops and grazing methods to regenerate our ecosystems.
 We do not use hormones, antibiotics, chemicals, or GMO products.

 Our animals graze diverse forage specifically designed to be nutrient-rich and right for their needs.
-Our current offerings are marketed directly to the consumer to ensure lower cost and highest quality, and includes beef, pork, and chicken.
+Our current offerings are marketed directly to the consumer to ensure lower cost and highest quality, and includes beef, pork, eggs, and chicken.

 Since 2011 I have been associated with The Grass-fed Exchange – a volunteer, non-profit organization of regenerative ranchers and grass-fed industry supporters – exchanging knowledge, ideas, strategies, livestock genetics, products and services that expand the grass-fed industry’s transformative impact.
 Conference topics range from soil health, forages, grazing management, livestock, marketing, human health concerns, etc.